 In order to properly display NFO files, their content has to be converted to your local codepage.

 In my case that is UTF-8.
 The conversion will be done with iconv.
-To get the solid block characters I chose the input codepage IBM 437.
+To get the solid block characters I chose the input codepage IBM 437. some ascii arts snippet from xterm

 So the resulting command is: